The "Doomsday" Glacier is Melting Faster Than Anticipated: What to Know

 In Antarctica, the Thwaites Glacier has become known by a rather ominous name: the “doomsday glacier.”
 Basically, if the doomsday glacier melts, the sea level rise would be so significant that it could set off a number of other reactions, including putting coastal communities at risk.

 For its intimidating nickname, people are constantly curious: is the doomsday glacier really at risk of melting anytime soon?
-In 2024, scientists have also discovered evidence for when the glacier started melting and why.
+In 2024, not only did scientists discover evidence for when the glacier started melting and why, but unfortunately, it appears that the glacier is melting faster than ever.
 Keep reading for everything you should know about the infamous "doomsday glacier," explained.

 What is Antarctica’s "doomsday glacier"?